“Our willingness to wait reveals the value we place on what we’re waiting for”

 The anxiety of waiting is torture.
 Test results, an admission decision, the results of a job interview, election results, even a first date…

-Among the most universal experiences of anxiety, waiting can be grueling to endure and it spares a small few of us, and its experience is as vast as the people and things we care about most.
+Among the most universal experiences of anxiety, waiting can be grueling to endure and can feel limited only by the people and things we care about.
 Most recently, anxiety over what’s to come from the 2016 presidential election has taken hold of our communities, offices, and kitchen tables, leaving many of us left wringing our hands in the discomfort of not knowing.

 We tell ourselves we have done what we can do, and the outcome is now out of our hands.
 Being no longer in control, we should be able to “let it go,” sit back, and relax, right?
 For some, yes.
 But for most people, and certainly for worriers, this simply isn’t possible, and may not actually be advisable according to recent science.
 Put simply, your anxiety has a job to do, even if it feels like there is nothing to do but wait.
 If you are feeling it, there’s a reason.

 So how can you tap into anxiety’s purpose and harness those edgy feelings, compulsive distractions, and sleepless nights to better cope?
 Start with these four common drivers of anxiety, and see how you use them to your advantage.

 - You care.
 And not just a little bit.
 You care a lot.
 Anxiety doesn’t hound us about things that are unimportant.
 It reserves itself for the things we care about most – our future, the people and communities we love, and our deepest values.
 So feeling it means you care.
 Simply embracing what you care about can help you channel your feelings more directly, even reframing your language putting worries into caring statements: “I care about our country’s leadership,” “I care about my future and the opportunities it holds,” “I care about getting to know him better.”
 We might not know what’s going to happen, but recognizing how we care can ease our angst.